mstksg/prompt/README.md

 underlying `Traversable` `t` as well, so you can communicate with the underlying prompt using your "prompt response" function.

-Which leads to the big finale!
+Which leads to the big finale --- environment variable loading!

 ~~~haskell
 import Control.Monad.Error.Class